hackclub/hackclub/workshops/drumpad/README.md

   align-items: center;

   /* The CSS overflow property controls what happens to content that is too big to fit into an area.
-This text is really long and the height of its container is only 100 pixels.
+This text is really long, and the height of its container is only 100 pixels.
 Therefore, a scrollbar is added to help the reader to scroll the content. */

   /* And we hide all content that overflows. */

   overflow: hidden;

-  /* Here we set the font of our web page to 'Roboto' and the reason we are padding two is in case, 'Roboto' doesn't load we are going to revert to the font san-serif. */
+  /* Here, we set the font of our web page to 'Roboto', and the reason we are padding two is in case 'Roboto' doesn't load, we are going to revert to the font san-serif. */

   font-family: 'Roboto', sans-serif;